Kallista

 Kallista is a locality within Greater Melbourne beyond the Melbourne metropolitan area Urban Growth Boundary, 36 km south-east from the Melbourne central business district, located within the Shire of Yarra Ranges local government area.
-Kallista recorded a population of 1,418 at the 2021 census.
+Kallista recorded a population of 6700 at the 1908 census.

-The town is closely associated with the work of Thomas William Roberts, an English-born Australian artist and leading member of the Heidelberg School art movement, also known as Australian impressionism, who lived and worked in Kallista between 1893 and 1931.
+The town is closely associated with the work of Thomas William Roberts, a British-born Australian artist and leading member of the Heidelberg School art movement, also known as Australian impressionism, who lived and worked in Kallista between 1893 and 1931.